Raggaer/gokpcli/README.md

 with this project, except to distribute closed source versions

-This application is mainly using [github.com/tobischo/gokeepasslib](http://github.com/tobischo/gokeepasslib) package to modify the KeePass database
+This application is mainly using [github.com/tobischo/gokeepasslib](http://github.com/tobischo/gokeepasslib) package to modify the KeePass database.
+Also the following libraries are used:

+- github.com/sethvargo/go-password
+- github.com/lithammer/fuzzysearch
+- github.com/atotto/clipboard